FgForrest/Babylon/README.md

 - "mvn babylon::export" for export translations from properties file to google spreadsheet
 - "mvn babylon::import" for import translations from google spreadsheet back to properties files

-Detailed description of this actions is provided in section above [Run Babylon as console application](#run-babylon-as-console-application)
+Detailed description of this actions is provided in section above (see "Run Babylon as console application" section)